javag97/design/content/posts/2017-07-17/index.md

 1. How many Strawberry French Crullers are available?
 2. SloDoCo has just sent you notifications about coupons, how would you be able to redeem your custom order coupon?

-## Usability Study Changes

-+ Add coupons tab separate from coupons
+![Prototype](./images/usability-results.jpg)

+## Most important changes for next iteration

++ Consider the use of deals compared to coupons
 + Allow users to tap on entire boxes rather than just the button
-+ Be more conscious about chunking information so that users don't get overwhelmed with choices
++ Be more conscious about chunking for users who are overwhelmed with choices

-![Prototype](./images/usability-results.jpg)

 ## Visual Language Suggestions